shshen-closer/shshen-closer.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 One paper accepted by Knowledge-Based Systems.
 - *2024.12*: &nbsp;🎉🎉 One paper accepted by AAAI 2025.
 - *2024.11*: &nbsp;🎉🎉 One paper accepted by KDD 2025.